BLOG UPDATE: Brexit – the simple way out. A business perspective Thursday, 2 August 2018

 The way out

 What can be done?
 To find a solution we should go back to the main idea behind the EU: living in peace together.
-At this stage, the EU should respect the British decision to leave the Union and let them leave in peace.
+At this stage, this implies that the EU should respect the British decision to leave the Union and let them leave in peace.
 This means finding a solution that follows the UK’s decision, ignoring the temptation to ‘punish’ the UK for taking this decision, and seeking a new relationship that allows the UK and the EU to live apart together, in peace.
-The best way to do this is to allow the UK to stay in the Single Market and the Customs Union but without the free movement of people, while implementing a hard Brexit in all other aspects.
+The British cacophony of opinions hinders, but a common denominator seems to be a preference to take distance from the EU while keeping the advantages of the Single Market and the Customs Union, but without the free movement of people.
+Why not simply follow this, thus a British stay in the Single Market and the Customs Union and a hard Brexit in all other aspects?

 The Customs Union (CU) implies the absence of customs duties on goods travelling within the CU and the imposition of a common external tariff on all goods entering the CU.
 A precondition of the CU is that the European Commission (EC) negotiates in international trade deals such as the World Trade Organisation (WTO) for and on behalf of the EU as a whole, rather than each member state negotiating individually.
 The consequence of the hard Brexit is that the UK could advise the EU about trade deals informally, but would be excluded from such negotiations, would have to accept existing and future EU trade agreements, and cannot establish any own trade agreements with other countries.